juxR/copro/README.md

 #[Examples](#examples)

-You can find examples on the [http://github.com/julienroland/copro/tree/master/examples](github repository)
+You can find examples on the [github repository](http://github.com/julienroland/copro/tree/master/examples)

 #[TODOS](#todos)